School of Theology Policy

 A non-native speaker of English is defined as one who holds an F-1, F-2, J-1, or J-2 visa and whose primary language of instruction in his or her formal education (including primary and secondary schooling and college, university, or seminary training) was not conducted in English.
 A Resident Alien is not required to take the English Placement Examination, although in some cases such persons have needed and benefited from additional work in English.

-Master of Divinity and Master of Theological Studies degree candidates must register as full-time students, complete 24 semester credit hours for two semesters, and earn at least two-thirds of their total semester credits in the School of Theology.
+Master of Divinity and Master of Theological Studies degree candidates must register as full-time students, complete 18 semester credit hours for two semesters, and earn at least three-fourths of their total semester credits in the School of Theology (or other approved courses within the University).
 The entire Master of Sacred Music (MSM) degree must be completed on the Boston University campus, although MSM students may take up to one Boston Theological Institute (BTI)course to fulfill their theology requirements.
 BTI courses do not count toward residency requirements.
 BTI courses taken during the summer are counted as transfer credit and may not be used to satisfy core requirements.

-Master of Sacred Theology, Doctor of Philosophy, and Doctor of Theology degree candidates must complete six courses (STM) or eight courses (PhD, ThD) at Boston University.
+Master of Sacred Theology and Doctor of Philosophy degree candidates must complete six courses (STM) or eight courses (PhD) at Boston University.
 Candidates who are not previous School of Theology graduates must register as full-time students for two full semesters (they need not be consecutive), paying full tuition each semester.